rancorm/nomadcap/README.md

 # nomadcap

-PCAP tool that aids in locating misconfigured network stacks
+PCAP tool that aids in locating misconfigured network stacks.

+The tool's function is to identify and capture Address Resolution Protocol (ARP) requests that are not intended for the local network.

 ## Build